Justin Hayhurst

 Claire has been in Tokyo since 2018, having served as Counsellor Political before moving into the role of Minister-Counsellor Political.
 As Minister-Counsellor, she leads the Embassy team’s agenda to deepen Australia and Japan’s political and security ties and cooperation in the Indo-Pacific.

 Claire is a career diplomat, having joined the Australian Public Service in 2004, from public relations and strategic communications consulting.
-In Canberra, her roles including Director for global humanitarian operations in the Department of Foreign Affairs and Trade during 2016-2017, and adviser to the Department’s Secretary during 2008-2011.
+In Canberra, her roles included Director for Global Humanitarian Operations in the Department of Foreign Affairs and Trade during 2016-2017, and Adviser to the Department’s Secretary during 2008-2011.

 Claire has previously served overseas in the Australian Mission to the UN in New York in 2011-2015, during which she was Australia’s representative on UN Security Council committees relating to non-proliferation and counter-terrorism, and during negotiations to realise the Arms Trade Treaty.
 Claire also advocated for Australia’s political, security and trade interests as Second Secretary in Kuala Lumpur in 2005-2008.